-The Company has a promissory note payable with a balance of \$0.2 million at December 31, 2020, and \$0.5 million at December 31, 2019, which bears interest at a fixed interest rate of 9.0% per annum and will mature in October 2021.
+The Company had a promissory note payable which had a balance of \$0.2 million at December 31, 2020, and was paid in full as of December 31, 2021.

 The Company has an uncommitted letter of credit facility (the "facility") of up to \$35.0 million, which is available to cover the issuance of debt support standby letters of credit.
-The Company had used \$17.0 million in debt support standby letters of credit as of December 31, 2020, and \$16.8 million as of December 31, 2019.
-Of the debt support standby letters of credit outstanding, \$16.8 million as of December 31, 2020, and \$16.3 million as of December 31, 2019, satisfies workers' compensation insurer's collateral requirements.
-There is a service fee of 1.5% on the used portion of the facility.
-The facility is subject to certain financial covenants and expires on August 31, 2021.
-The Company was in compliance with these covenants as of December 31, 2020.
-The Company intends to renew this facility prior to its August 31, 2021 expiration.
+The Company had used \$18.0 million and \$17.0 million in debt support standby letters of credit as of December 31, 2021 and 2020, respectively.
+Of the debt support standby letters of credit outstanding, as of December 31, 2021 and 2020, \$18.0 million and \$16.8 million, respectively, satisfied workers' compensation insurer's collateral requirements.
+There is a service fee of 1.2% on the used portion of the facility.
+The facility is subject to certain financial covenants and expires on August 31, 2022.
+The Company was in compliance with these covenants as of December 31, 2021.
+The Company intends to renew this facility prior to its August 31, 2022, expiration.

-In May 2020 the Company entered into a new \$100 million unsecured revolving credit facility (the "364-Day Credit Agreement").
-Borrowings under the 364-Day Credit Agreement will bear interest in accordance with the terms of the borrowing, which typically will be calculated according to the LIBOR plus an applicable margin.
-The 364-Day Credit Agreement is subject to certain financial covenants and the Company was in compliance with these covenants as of December 31, 2020.
-There were no borrowings under the 364-Day Credit Agreement as of December 31, 2020.
+In March 2021, the Company entered into an amendment to extend the maturity of its \$100 million unsecured revolving credit facility (the "Credit Agreement") to May 2024.
+Borrowings under the Credit Agreement will bear interest in accordance with the terms of the borrowing, which typically will be calculated according to the LIBOR, or an alternative base rate, plus an applicable margin.
+The Credit Agreement is subject to certain financial covenants and the Company was in compliance with these covenants as of December 31, 2021.
+There were no borrowings under the Credit Agreement as of December 31, 2021 or December 31, 2020.